mmeerrkkaa/openrouter-kit/README.md

   properties: {
     summary: {
       type: "string",
-      description: "A brief summary of the answer to the question" },
+      description: "A brief summary of the answer"
+    },
     confidence: {
       type: "number",